UST-QuAntiL/quantil-docs/docs/developer-guide/qc-atlas/application-architecture.md

 ### General

 - Loggers shall be retrieved using the `@Slf4j` class annotation from lombok
-- Contructors shall be created using the `@AllArgsConstructor` class annoation
+- Contructors of Components (Services, Repositories, Controllers...) shall be created using the `@AllArgsConstructor` class annoation
-- Attributes of a class shall be final
+- Attributes of a Component class shall be final

 ### Controllers